Fast Large Language Model Collaborative Decoding via Speculation: Mathematical Proofs

-Assume that in speculative decoding, the proposal distribution is $q(x)$, the target distribution is $p(x)$, and the ensemble distribution is $r(x) = \mathcal{E}(q(x), p(x))$.
-Referring to the proof of speculative decoding correctness~\cite{leviathan23}, we now prove that the sampling method described in ~\cref{subsec:sd_for_ens} ensures that the generated tokens align with the ensemble distribution $r(x)$.
+Assume that in speculative decoding, the proposal distribution is $q(x)$, the target distribution is $p(x)$, and the combined distribution is $r(x) = \mathcal{C}(q(x), p(x))$.
+Referring to the proof of speculative decoding correctness~\cite{leviathan23}, we now prove that the sampling method described in ~\cref{subsec:sd_for_ens} ensures that the generated tokens align with the combined distribution $r(x)$.

 First, we have:

 By definition, $P(\text{proposal } x' \text{ accepted}) = \min\left(1, \frac{r(x')}{q(x')}\right)$ and $P(\text{proposal} = x') = q(x')$.

 and by definition, $\displaystyle{P(\text{resampled} = x') = \frac{\max(r(x') - q(x'), 0)}{\sum_{x\in \mathcal V} \max\left(r(x) - q(x), 0\right)}}$.
 Substituting these into Equation~(\ref{eqn:correctness}), we get: